sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/flash.md

 Download the newest V831 system image from Download website [SDK_MaixII/release](https://dl.sipeed.com/shareURL/MaixII/MaixII-Dock/SDK/release), unpack the downloaded file to get the .img file, which is the system image file.

-> If it slows to download, you can use [MEGA]https://mega.nz/fm/9Bw0wJoD
+> If it slows to download, you can use MEGA: https://mega.nz/folder/5dJSWJDD#nQmiOeJsX6pEl2Q0cBrj2A

 ## Image file name rule